 Kyle quickly realized his passion for endurance sports after setting the school record for the mile run in only the fourth grade.
 When the thrill and excitement of cycling was discovered, he knew he had found his calling.
 Kyle eventually competed in his first bike race at age 15 and his first triathlon at 16.
 Growing up in a football family where his father was the school’s coach, he applied the performance and aggression taught on the gridiron to the road itself.
-Kyle has raced at the elite level across this country and in Europe, and occasionally races his bicycle at Masters level for road, track and cyclocross where he has enjoyed a lot of success and fun over the past years, in the present and definitely into the future.
+Kyle has raced at the elite level across this country and in Europe, and occasionally still races his bicycle at the Masters level for road, track and cyclocross.

 Kyle has also competed in over 100 triathlons, duathlons, quadathlons and other multi-sport events with many victories and numerous podium appearances around the world.

 Kyle is considered an "Expert Coach" by USA Cycling after earning his Level 1 license.
 This comes with "Distinction", a notation that means he has completed over forty hours of advanced skill training every two years.
 He is also a Power Based Training Certified coach, a title that was earned with months of education, training, practice and testing that has perfected his ability to maximize an athlete’s abilities using the modern power measuring equipment.